LeeMorinUCF/QMB6358F20/demo_07_unix_intro/README.md

 f, 7 9
 ```

-Notice that only some of the
+Notice that only some of the rows are present.
+In this case, only the rows with matching keys end up in the resulting file.
+This is called an ```INNER JOIN``` in the ```SQL``` query language, which we will use later in the course.

 In a more complex (and more realistic) situation, you will have to specify what happens when not all of the information is available.
 The following command is an example: